nette/php-generator/readme.md

 	public int $linesBetweenProperties = 0;
 	// number of blank lines between methods public int $linesBetweenMethods = 2;
-	// number of blank lines between groups of use statements for classes, functions, and constants public int $linesBetweenUseTypes = 0;
+	// number of blank lines between 'use statements' groups for classes, functions, and constants public int $linesBetweenUseTypes = 0;
-	// position of the opening brace for functions and methods public bool $bracesOnNextLine = true;
+	// position of the opening curly brace for functions and methods public bool $bracesOnNextLine = true;
-	// place one parameter in one line, even if it has an attribute or is promoted public bool $singleParameterOnOneLine = false;
+	// place one parameter on one line, even if it has an attribute or is supported public bool $singleParameterOnOneLine = false;
 	// omits namespaces that do not contain any class or function public bool $omitEmptyNamespaces = true;